|Support||Help Desk, Forum, Videos & Knowledge Base|

 A big advertising point for Squarespace is its eCommerce functionality.
 You can sell products from your Squarespace website without switching platforms or any special development.

-eCommerce is a nice bit of functionality, but I’d hate to call what Squarespace offers the full-fledged eCommerce store capabilities that online store platforms such as Shopify or BigCommerce have.
+eCommerce is a nice bit of functionality, but I’d hate to call what Squarespace offers the full-fledged eCommerce store capabilities that online store platforms such as Shopify have.
 Squarespace has lots of great eCommerce features, especially on its advanced commerce plan.
 They now allow unlimited products – even on their basic commerce plan.
 But feature to feature, Squarespace eCommerce pricing just doesn’t line up with major eCommerce competitors.

 It’s great for websites that are primarily lead-generation, informational, etc but also want to sell a few products.
 Think of a restaurant that wants to sell t-shirts and mugs.